OpenFn/docs/docs/jobs/state.md

 series of `operations`—they each take `state` and return `state`, after creating any number of side effects.

-Note that, if you have a cron job that returns `null` state, we will replace it by the empty state (`{}`) to build the state for the next job call.
+Note that if your job returns `null` in its last operation and its state is saved for use in a subsequent job, we will use an empty object (`{}`) as the base for building the next state.

 ### Final state after an error